timofeysie/heroes2/README.md

 "): AppComponent@19:16
 ```
 This is definately case 1.
-We had forgotten to inport the new detail view in the app.module.ts file:
+We had forgotten to import the new detail view in the app.module.ts file:
 ```
 import { HeroDetailComponent } from './hero-detail.component';
 ```